patawa91/atm/wrap-up.md

 ### If you were to continue building this out, what would you like to add next?
 * Text internationalization.
-* Deployments with config file replacements.
+* Deployments with config file replacements (Including db and service credentials.
+Make them proper secure credentials.).
 * Get with UX dept. for more/better look and feel of the site.
 * Service automation testing via Postman or other framework.
 * Service load testing.